 By the time we reach our 30s and 40s, we all have some kind of medical issue.
 Sure, there are some people who are the epitome of health.
 But even the healthiest people have accidents.
 You may have a bad back or issues with your knees.

 If you get into a car accident, these injuries or medical issues can get a lot worse.
-Depending on how serious your car crash is, you may end up seriously injuries or even permanently disabled.
+Depending on how serious your car crash is, you may end up seriously injured or even permanently disabled.

 Just because you did have some issues prior to the accident shouldn’t mean you can’t sue for damages.
 In fact, you may think there’s no point in filing an insurance claim for your injuries because of your prior conditions.
 Don’t make this mistake.